-The back-reflection X-ray diffraction patterns, taken before performing residual stress measurements, correspond to diffraction of the spectral doublet $CrK\alpha_1\alpha_2$ on crystallographic planes {211} $\alpha$ -Fe (see Fig. 3) While the surface shows isotropic fine-grained polycrystalline structure with plastic deformation (the diffraction line is broad, continuous, and has homogeneous intensity around its perimeter), in the case of the removed 0.2 mm layer, the diffraction line becomes narrow with a slight indication of discrete diffraction spots located uniformly around perimeter, i.e. without any sign of texture.
-This is the reason why the samples can be used for determination of the surface residual stress by X-ray tensometry.
+The back-reflection X-ray diffraction patterns, taken before performing residual stress measurements, correspond to diffraction of the spectral doublet CrK on crystallographic planes {211} -Fe (see Fig. 1) While the surface shows isotropic fine-grained polycrystalline structure with plastic deformation (the diffraction line is broad, continuous, and has homogeneous intensity around its perimeter), in the case of the removed 0.2 mm layer, the diffraction line becomes narrow with a slight indication of discrete diffraction spots located uniformly around perimeter, i.e. without any sign of texture.
+Therefore, the samples can be used for determination of the surface residual stress by means of X-ray tensometry.

-The Table 2 contains results of surface residual stress measurements ( $\sigma_L$ , $\sigma_T$ ) performed in two mutually perpendicular directions, the breadth W {211} $\alpha$ -Fe diffraction line, and the arithmetical mean surface roughness of measured profile Ra.
+Table 2 contains results of surface residual stress measurements ($L$, $T$) performed in two mutually perpendicular directions, the parameter FWHM of {211} -Fe diffraction line, and the arithmetical mean surface roughness of the measured profile Ra.
+The inaccuracy or experimental error of FWHM is approx. 0.05 °2.